Lease agreement: all about rent

 How to determine the optimal rent?

 Finding the ideal rent is not easy.
 If you do not use the services of a real estate agent, various real estate websites can be a good guide.
-However, it is important to compare comparables.
-Find apartments of similar layout, size and condition (it depends on whether the apartment has been renovated, how it is heated, the condition of the windows, etc.).
-Of course, the location, the floor of the building in which the apartment is located, whether there is an elevator, basement or balconies in the building also influence the price.
+It is important to compare apartments with the same layout, size and condition – for example, whether they have been renovated, how they are heated and the condition of the windows.
+Of course, the location, the floor of the building in which the apartment is located, whether there is an elevator, a cellar or balconies in the building also influence the price.
 It is also important whether the apartment is rented furnished or not.

 Every month when the apartment is empty, not only does it not bring any money, but on the contrary, it is connected with expenses for utilities and energy that the owner has to pay.
 Therefore, it pays to find the right price level for the rent.